 Divorce is the dissolution of a marriage relationship by a judgment of the Court.
 Divorce actions differ from other legal actions because they involve strong emotions by the parties and because the decision rendered in the action will likely affect both parties for the rest of their lives.

 Kansas does not require either party to prove the fault of the other in order to obtain a divorce.
 Either party may file solely on the grounds of incompatibility (non-fault grounds).
 Kansas law allows for either a Petition for Divorce, which will end the marriage, or a Petition for Separate Maintenance, which will leave the marriage intact.
 Another option is to file a Petition for Annulment, which declares the marriage to be null and void.
 Within all three actions, the Court will make final orders dividing property and debt, awarding custody, parenting time, and support for minor children, and providing for spousal maintenance (alimony), if appropriate.
-The Petition for Divorce cannot be heard, until sixty (60) days have passed from the date that it was filed.
+The Petition for Divorce cannot be heard until 60 days have passed from the date it was filed.

-Kansas law requires a judge to equitably divide all property and debt of the parties to a divorce, whether the property was brought into the marriage or acquired during the marriage.
-In deciding on the division of property, the court is required to consider the age of the parties; the duration of the marriage; the property owned by the parties; their present and future earning capacities; the time, source and manner of acquisition of property; family ties and obligations; the allowance of maintenance (alimony) or lack thereof; dissipation of assets; the tax consequences of the property division upon the respective economic circumstances of the parties; and such other factors the court considers necessary to make a just and reasonable division of property.
+Kansas law requires a judge to equitably (not necissarily equal) divide all property and debt of the parties to a divorce, whether the property was brought into the marriage or acquired during the marriage.
+In deciding on the division of property, the Court is required to consider the age of the parties; the duration of the marriage; the property owned by the parties; their present and future earning capacities; the time, source and manner of acquisition of property; family ties and obligations; the allowance of maintenance (alimony) or lack thereof; dissipation of assets; the tax consequences of the property division upon the respective economic circumstances of the parties; and such other factors the court considers necessary to make a just and reasonable division of property.